Sharp $L \log L$ condition for supercritical Galton-Watson processes with countable types: Examples and counter-examples

-which obviously diverges.
-We still need to choose some other distributions for $L^{(0)}$ and $L^{(n,n)}$ to define completely the branching process, but if one chooses them in a very simple way (for instance vectors of independent Poisson random variables), it is not hard to see that the sum in~\eqref{eq:nsc} (taking of course $0$ as the starting point) is finite if
+which is infinite by assumption.
+We still need to choose some other distributions for $L^{(0)}$ and $L^{(n,n)}$ to define completely the branching process; we choose them in a very simple way (for instance vectors of independent Poisson random variables with parameter given by the mean matrix).
+Let us now show that~\eqref{eq:nsc} holds in this example.
+We take $0$ as the starting point.
+For $n\geq 1$, with probability $q_n$ we have $X_1=(n,1)$ and conditional on this event, the variable $Y_1$ defined in~\eqref{eq:Yn_biased} has expectation:

-where $(V_k)$ are i.i.d.\ Poisson($\rho$) random variables, and where we have used the fact that the size-biasing of $V$ (i.e.\ $V$ biased by $V$) is distributed as $1+V$.
-Now we can crudely bound this by $\sum_n q_n \mathbb{E}\big[\sum_k \rho^{-k}(1+V_k)\big]$ which is finite.
-Therefore we see that there exist examples in which~\eqref{eq:simple_condition} is far from true, while~\eqref{eq:nsc} easily holds.